warpfork/try-electron/201-ipc-count-to-1000-ctxiso/README.md

-Demo: How fast is IPC?  renderer-to-main invoke and answer, with contextIsolation on.
+Demo: How fast is IPC?  renderer-to-main invoke and answer, simple counting, with contextIsolation on.
 ========

 This demo has a very simple application that starts up,